What is Ketamine Assisted Therapy?

 Research and Resources

-If you’re ready to get started, please fill out the box below.
-If you’d like to learn more about Ketamine-Assisted Psychotherapy please check out our section on “What is Ketamine-Assisted Psychotherapy.”
-You can also check out our network of providers on the “Providers” page to find a good therapeutic fit.
+If you’re ready to get started, please click the box below.
+If you’d like to learn more about Ketamine-Assisted Therapy please check out our section on “What is Ketamine-Assisted Therapy.”